denis-migdal/OTDP-and-TLS-Splitting-PoC/README.md

 Current PoC requires an OffPAD, and a rooted Android phone (sources not availables).

 PoC are currently being rewritten and refactored for PCs.
-TLS Switching demo with will be available soon.
+TLS Switching demo and documentations will be available soon.

 ***********